TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-polybasersbresourscegovernor.md

 />

 # Polybase, R Services, Service Broker, Resource Governor
-Please review following articles for possible solutions for issues with Polybase, R Services, Service Broker, Resource Governor
+Most users are able to resolve their issues with Polybase, R Services, Service Broker or Resource Governor using the recommended documents below.

 ## **Recommended Documents**